Journal of International Law

 Our history allows us the privilege of publishing the scholarship of premier academics, government officials, and practitioners in the field.
 JIL has collaborated with the Institute for Law and Economics, the American Society of International Law, and the U.S. Court of International Trade.
 Furthermore, we are honored to maintain an extensive alumni network spanning our 34 years of existence.

 The Journal, formerly the Journal of International Economic Law, has broadened its focus to explore all issues at the forefront of general international law, but retains its strength as a leading journal of international business and economic law.
-In addition, expanding JIL’s focus allowed the members of the former Journal of International Law and Policy, an unofficial journal at Penn Law, to join the staff of the Journal of International Law in 2007.
+In addition, expanding JIL’s focus allowed the members of the former Journal of International Law and Policy, an unofficial journal at the Law School, to join the staff of the Journal of International Law in 2007.
 The previous materials of the Journal of International Law and Policy can be found here.

 JIL now publishes scholarship on diverse issues ranging from international economic law to international human rights and environmental regulation.
 The Journal continues to work with preeminent authors on articles regarding private international transactions, international governmental regulation, and empirical research on the effects of international law on world economies.